 When Nikki visited South Africa back in 2017, she was on a mission to learn more about the hardships street dogs in South Africa face, as well as opportunities to support dog-owners in poorer local communities.
-She met with the inspiring team behind the township animal clinic SA Mast, and knew instantly that this was an area in which Wild at Heart Foundation could help.
+She met with the inspiring team behind the township animal clinic SA Mast, and knew instantly that she wanted to support however she could.

 SA Mast aims to address the causes and consequences of the over-population of diseased, stray, neglected, abused or dangerous domestic animals in specific areas via the implementation of a free, consistent, extremely focused and goal driven mass animal sterilisation, treatment and education campaign.

 Khayelitsha means ‘our new home’ – this sprawling mass of buildings is home to hundreds of thousands of people and dogs, helping make this home a safer, more compassionate place for dogs and humans alike.
 Employing and training an incredible team of 12 people, SA Mast has treated well over 12,000 animals to date – offering free sterilisations, vaccinations, primary treatments, animal ambulance, and building thousands of kennels for shelterless dogs.

 We’re always incredibly supportive of organisations that recognise the value of education alongside sterilisation and veterinary care.
 SA Mast operate a double-pronged approach to addressing the root of the problem: sterilisation effectively tackles the potential for still more strays to be born; and education and community-involvement ensures that the locals engage with the campaign values.
 Thank you to SA Mast for all that you do.

 If a regular donation towards a specific project is set up and we subsequently cease to provide support in the future, any recurring donations will be allocated to the areas of our other work requiring the most support.